jetify-com/devbox/docs/app/docs/devbox_examples/databases/postgres.md

 ## Adding Postgres to your Shell

 You can install the PostgreSQL server and client by running`devbox add postgresql`.
-In some Linux distributions, you may also need to add `glibcLocales`, which can be added using `devbox add glibcLocales -p x86_64-linux,aarch64-linux`.
+In some Linux distributions, you may also need to add `glibcLocales`, which can be added using `devbox add glibcLocales --platform=x86_64-linux,aarch64-linux`.

 Alternatively, you can add the following to your devbox.json: